oayegbidun/additive-motherhood/index.md

 Welcome!
 I am a PhD Student in Crop Science at Washington State University and a new mom.
 This space is a professional portfolio of my research and a personal log of my journey through the $F_1$ generation of parenthood.

-🧬 Research Focus: The D-Genome Explorer
-* My doctoral research is dedicated to Germplasm Enhancement in bread wheat (_Triticum aestivum_).
+My doctoral research is dedicated to Germplasm Enhancement in bread wheat (_Triticum aestivum_).
 I explore the allelic diversity of its ancestral relative, _Aegilops tauschii_, to identify novel alleles for:

-** Agronomic Resilience: Improving yield stability.
+* Agronomic Resilience: Improving yield stability.
-** Nutritional Density: Enhancing the micronutrient profile of modern cultivars.
+* Nutritional Density: Enhancing the micronutrient profile of modern cultivars.

 By partitioning the genetic variance ($V_G$) contributed by the D-genome progenitor, I work to overcome the evolutionary bottleneck that limits modern wheat's potential.